wader/fq/doc/usage.md

 achieved.
 - Expressions have one implicit input and output value.
 This how pipelines like `1 | . * 2` work.

+## Types specific to fq

+fq has two additional types compared to jq, decode value and binary.
+In standard jq expressions they will in most case behave as some standard jq type.

+### Decode value

+This type is returned by decoders and it used to represent parts of the decoed input.
+It can act as all JSON types, object, array, number, string etc.

+Each decode value has these propties:
+- A bit range in the input
+  - Can be accessed as a binary using `tobits`/`tobytes`.
+Use the `start` and `size` keys to postion and size.
+  - `.name` as bytes `.name | tobytes`
+  - Bit 4-8 of `.name` as bits `.name | tobits[4:8]`

+Each non-compound decode value has these propties:
+- An actual value:
+  - This is the decoded representation of the bits, a number, string, bool etc.
+  - Can be accessed using `toactual`.
+- An optional symbolic value:
+  - Is usually a mapping of the actual to symbolic value, ex: map number to a string value.
+  - Can be accessed using `tosym`.
+- An optional description:
+  - Can be accessed using `todescription`

+The JSON value of a decode value is the symbolic value if available otherwise the actual value.
+To explicitly access the JSON value use `tovalue`.
+In most expression this is not needed as it will be done automactically.

+### Binary

+Raw bits with a unit size, 1 (bits) or 8 (bytes).
+Will act as a string in standard jq expressions.

+Are created using `tobits`/`tobytes` functions from decode values or binary lists.

+Can be sliced using the jq `[start:end]` slice syntax.

+#### Binary array

+Is an array of numbers, strings, binaries or other nested binary arrays.
+When used as input to `tobits`/`tobytes` the following rules are used:
+- Number is a byte so has to be 0-255
+- String it's UTF8 code point representation
+- Binary as is
+- Binary array used recursively

+Similar to and inspired by erlang io-lists.

+Some examples:

+`[0, 123, 255] | tobytes` will be 3 bytes 0, 123 and 255

+`[0, [123, 255]] | tobytes` same as above

+`[0, 1, 1, 0, 0, 1, 1, 0 | tobits]`  will be 1 byte 0x66 an "f"

+`[(.a | tobytes[-10:]), 255, (.b | tobits[:10])]` the concatenation of the last 10 bytes of `.a`, a byte with value 255 and the first 10 bits of `.b`.

+TODO: padding and alignment

 ## Functions

 - All standard library functions from jq